-This super quick and easy snap pea recipe is the perfect addition for any meal.
+This super quick and easy Sweet and Spicy Sugar Snap Pea recipe is the perfect addition for any meal.
 The snap peas are blanched and sauced in just under 5 minutes – perfect for a weeknight meal, snack, or holiday side-dish.

 Sweet and Spicy Snap Peas